Skip to content

 Privacy Share

-Best for: Sending sensitive credentials, secrets, or confidential text where you want proof the right person opened it — via OTP email verification — without forcing anyone to create an account.
-Hosted on servers in Germany, with no personal data retained after note creation (the OTP email is used once for delivery and then discarded).
+Best for: Sending sensitive credentials, secrets, or confidential text with zero-knowledge encryption (done in your browser, so we can't read it) plus proof the right person opened it via optional OTP email verification — without forcing anyone to create an account.
+Hosted on servers in Germany; the note itself stores no personal data — no plaintext (zero-knowledge) and no email (with OTP, the address is used once to send the code, then discarded).

 Tradeoff: No file attachments.
 Text-only by design.